nikita-bachhas/Graph-Algorithms/README.md

 Implemented Breadth First Search (BFS) algorithm when traversing through tree or graph data structures when searching for the nearest hospital in a locality map

 ## Problem Statement
+In a given number of nodes (i.e. the locality map), traverse the neighbouring nodes to find the nearest hospital node from a starting node

 ## Functionality